 “This new brain transplant surgery is quite remarkable, actually,” said Dr. Head.
-“My colleague, Dr. Inis Wu, and I first came up with the idea 10 years ago while we were competing in a Triathlon.
+“My colleague, Dr. Inis Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
 It came out of the blue, really, neither of us are quite sure why we thought of it but here we are.”

 “It’s incredible,” said Dr. Head, “we actually don’t have that much work to do because with this new nanoglue the process of reconnecting nerve fibers is automatic.
 It only takes 4 minutes.
 We just inspect the brain and spinal cord to make sure everything is lined up correctly.
 The nanoglue is also applied to areas like the optic nerves, that need to be spliced into the new brain.”

 After the surgery, Jose made a speedy recovery.
 Within 24 hours he was moving his limbs and within a week he was walking and talking.
 His wife said, “It’s a miracle.
 We thought that Jose was gone forever but Dr. Head saved him.
-Well, he doesn’t know who any of us are, of course, because he has a new brain but we are all willing to work with the new Jose and learn to love him.”
+He doesn’t know who any of us are, of course, because he has a new brain but we are all willing to work with the new Jose and learn to love him and hope he will learn to love us.”
 When asked if he planned on returning to work, Jose stated that he couldn’t wait to return to teaching physics.
 “I’ve always had a love of physics.
 There’s something about gravity research that really attracts me.”
 Jose doesn’t remember any of his past self or his work as a veterinarian but has accepted the story of the doctors and his new family.
-He especially likes his new name.

 Disclaimer: the previous post is meant to be humorous.
 Surgeons have not performed and cannot at the present time perform brain transplants.
-I repeat, it is not possible to perform a brain surgery at this time, regardless of what you might have read online.
+It is not possible to perform a brain surgery at this time, regardless of what you might have read online or heard.